-THE CABLE PULL-THROUGH TUTORIAL: A SIMPLE EXERCISE FOR GLUTE & HAMSTRING DEVELOPMENT
+THE CABLE PULL-THROUGH TUTORIAL: A GREAT EXERCISE FOR GLUTE & HAMSTRING DEVELOPMENT

-It is considered to be a great introductory variation to the deadlift, and a formidable builder of the legs all by itself.
+It is considered to be a great introductory variation to the deadlift, and one of the best exercises to learn glute activation.

-In order to perform the cable pull-through, you will need a cable pulley machine that has an adjustable height.
+In order to perform the cable pull-through, you will need a cable machine (aka cable pulley machine) that has an adjustable height.

 CABLE PULL-THROUGH FORM